vjelic/hip-glog-fork/docs/data/env_variables_hip.rst

       - ``1``
       - | 0: Disable
         | 1: Enable

+    * - | ``GPU_MAX_ALLOC_PERCENT``
+        | Restricts the total percentage of GPU memory that a single application can allocate.
+        | Critical for APU systems with shared CPU/GPU memory.
+      - None
+      - | Unit: Percentage
+        | Setting to 100 allows maximum memory use but increases Out-Of-Memory risk.

+    * - | ``GPU_SINGLE_ALLOC_PERCENT``
+        | Limits the maximum size of a single memory allocation as a percentage of GPU memory.
+      - None
+      - | Unit: Percentage
+        | Prevents single allocations from consuming all available GPU memory.

     * - | ``GPU_MAX_HEAP_SIZE``
         | Set maximum size of the GPU heap to % of board memory.